 Cloud giants like Google and Snowflake, unicorns like dbt Labs, and a host of venture-backed startups are now talking about a critical new layer in the data and analytics stack.
 Some call it a “metrics layer,” or a “metrics hub” or “headless BI,” but most call it a “semantic layer.”
 I prefer to call it a “semantic layer” because it best describes a business-friendly interface to data that serves a variety of use cases and user personas.

 A semantic layer makes data usable for everyone and presents a consistent, business-friendly interface to corporate data.
-A semantic layer also:
+It also does the following:

 - Connects users to live data, of any shape and size, wherever it landed